 What is a Transport Assessment?

-The Transport Assessment process and the development of measures to encourage sustainable travel should be developed through consultation with the relevant authorities.
-This is an iterative process that often requires a number of revisions to the development proposals and sustainable travel measures before it can be agreed that the transport impact of the development has been reduced to a minimum.
+Transport Assessments should consider the impact of the development on all transport modes, set out proposals to minimise the impact of the development on the transport network and promote measures to encourage sustainable and environmentally friendly transport.
+The assessment should be developed through consultation with the relevant stakeholders.
+This is an iterative process that often requires a number of revisions to the development proposals before it is agreed that the transport impact of the development has been reduced to a minimum.
 At this point the residual transport impact is assessed and mitigation measures are designed as necessary.
-The diagram below outlines the normal approach:-
+Figure 1 below outlines this approach:-

 The operational safety of a development is a key consideration and a detailed appraisal of the recorded personal injury accident records for the local highway network is usually required, determining casualty, linked factors and common problems that may need to be addressed as part of the development.

 The assessment concludes with a summary of its findings and recommendations outlining the developments compliance with National Planning Policy Framework (NPPF) and Local Plans.

 Local Plans are produced by each local planning authority and is the key to delivering sustainable development that reflects the vision and aspirations of the local community.
 Planning decisions must be taken in accordance with the plan unless material considerations indicate otherwise.